Growing change at Humber

 The Humber Food Learning Garden is a joint initiative of Humber Arboretum and Humber College's Centre of Innovation in Health & Wellness.
 It was generously funded by a grant from TD Friends of the Environment Foundation.

-While the plantings will change from year-to-year, most of what will be harvested from the Humber Food Learning Garden will look familiar to food gardeners from around Southern Ontario:
+While the plantings change from year-to-year, most of what is harvested from the Humber Food Learning Garden will look familiar to food gardeners from around Southern Ontario:

 Less common in the average backyard garden are the ornamental edibles – flowers which will add a splash of colour to the beds and a splash of flavor to salads, pasta, and other dishes.